Itsfoss0/school/0x05-COMP_214/README.md

 * __Organized/Related__
 * __Shared__ - The data is shared among different users of applications
 * __Persistent__ - The data should live beyond the scope of the process that created it.
+* __Valid__ - The data should be correct with respect to the real world entity they represent.